 Where is CAPS housed?

 Since 1995 CAPS has been housed in the Joy Rose Center at 1000 W. Hively Ave., Elkhart.
-The building has approximately 20,000 square feet, and sits on 7.6 acres of land.
+In 2017, CAPS moved into a brand new facility at the same address.
+The new Joy Rose Center has approximately 27,000 square feet and sits on 7.6 acres of land.
 CAPS owns the building debt free.
 In 2012, CAPS opened an office in Goshen.
 The office is located at 320 N. Chicago Ave., and houses three teams from CAPS' Health Families program.

 How is CAPS governed?